okorach/sonar-tools/README.md

 - [sonar-loc](#sonar-loc): Computes lines of code per project and in total, as they would be coputed by the license
 - [sonar-measures-export](#sonar-measures-export): Exports measures/metrics of one, several or all projects of the instance in CSV
 - [sonar-findings-export](#sonar-findings-export) (Also available as **sonar-issues-export** (deprecated) for backward compatibility): Exports issues and hotspots (potentially filtered) from the instance in CSV
-- [sonar-issues-sync](#sonar-issues-sync): Synchronizes issue changelog between branches, projects or even SonarQube instances
+- [sonar-findings-sync](#sonar-findings-sync): Synchronizes issues and hotspots changelog between branches, projects or even SonarQube instances (formerly **sonar-issues-sync**, now deprecated)
 - [sonar-projects-export](#sonar-projects-export): Exports all projects from a SonarQube instance (EE and higher)
 - [sonar-projects-import](#sonar-projects-import): Imports a list of projects into a SonarQube instance (EE and higher)
 - [sonar-config](#sonar-config): Exports or Imports a SonarQube platform configuration to/from configuration as code file (JSON file).